Texting While Driving

 Careless or inattentive driving charges have several variations including texting while driving or talking on the phone while driving.
 In Delaware, it is illegal to drive recklessly, carelessly and/or negligently.
 This type of driving can cause an accident ultimately causing bodily injury and even death.

 Delaware takes inattentive driving very seriously.
 Legal penalties for reckless, careless, inattentive or negligent driving may include fines and court costs.
+Delaware Police are on especially high alert for texting while driving during Memorial Day Weekend.

 Consequences of texting while driving include points on your license.
 A conviction for such driving charges can raise your insurance premiums, impact your driving privileges, and even affect your ability to get and maintain employment.